plucia-mitre/pickled-canary_sandbox/README.md

 Follow these instructions to be able to modify the Python code and use the most current Rust code (in your workspace) from the Python library.

-> **NOTE:** You'll likely want to make sure you have a virtual environment of
+> **NOTE:** You will likely want to make sure you have a virtual environment of
 > some sort set up and in use for this.

-In the `search` directory run `pip install --editable .`.
+In the `search/` directory, run `pip install --editable .`.

-If you modify the Rust code, you'll need to re-run this pip command so the Rust code is recompiled and re-linked against the Python code (you do not need to do this for modifications to the Python code).
+If you modify the Rust code, you will need to rerun this pip command so the Rust code is recompiled and relinked against the Python code (you do not need to do this for modifications to the Python code).

 There are some simple test cases available by running `pytest` (assuming you have pytest installed, else first run `pip install pytest`).

-# VS Code Extension

-A [VS Code](https://code.visualstudio.com/) extension has been created to provide syntax highlighting for Pickled Canary patterns!

-## Download

-You can download the `.vsix` VS Code plugin from the Releases page (**Coming soon**).

-## Install

-In VS Code:

-1. Open the command palette (`Ctrl`-`Shift`-`P` in Windows).
-1. Type some part of "Extensions: Install from VSIX...", and choose this option when it appears.
-1. Select the just-downloaded extension.

-## Use

-Simply create or open a `.ptn` file to trigger Pickled Canary syntax highlighting.

-## Uninstall

-Before installing a new version, uninstall the current version by clicking "uninstall" in the "Pickled Canary" entry in the VS Code Extensions list.
+For more information, see the [Python README](search/README_python.md).

 # Pattern Language

-Examples of our pattern language are available in the `example_patterns` directory in this project.
+Examples of our pattern language are available in the `example_patterns/` directory in this project.
+Pattern files end in a `.ptn` extension.

 Leading whitespace is always ignored.

-Use the [Pickled Canary VS Code Extension](#vs-code-extension) for syntax highlighting while writing a pattern.

 ## Comments